Israeli fire kills dozens in Gaza, officials say, as aid delivery remains chaotic after new measures

-DEIR AL-BALAH, Gaza Strip (AP) — At least 78 Palestinians were killed across the Gaza Strip on Monday by Israeli strikes or gunfire, including a pregnant woman whose baby was delivered after her death but also died, local health officials said.
+DEIR AL-BALAH, Gaza Strip (AP) — Israeli strikes or gunfire killed at least 78 Palestinians across the Gaza Strip on Monday, including a pregnant woman whose baby was delivered after her death but also died, local health officials said.
 Dozens were killed while seeking food, even as Israel moved to ease restrictions on the entry of aid.

 Under mounting pressure over the spiraling hunger crisis in Gaza, Israel said over the weekend that the military would pause operations in Gaza City, Deir al-Balah and Muwasi for 10 hours a day and designate secure routes for aid delivery.
 International airdrops of aid have also resumed.